ConservationMetrics/gc-scripts-hub/README.md

 Some of the tools available in the Guardian Connector Scripts Hub are:

-* Connector scripts to ingest data from data collection or annotation tools such as KoboToolbox, ODK, CoMapeo, ArcGIS, Global Forest Watch, Timelapse, SMART, Local Contexts, and Locus Map, and store this data (tabular and media attachments) in a data lake.
+* Connector scripts to fetch or push data to tools such as ArcGIS, CoMapeo, Global Forest Watch, KoboToolbox, Local Contexts, Locus Map, Mapbox, ODK, SMART, and Timelapse.
+* Modules to write data (tabular and binary files) to a data warehouse (database) and data lake (file storage).
-* A flow to download and store GeoJSON and GeoTIFF change detection alerts, post these to a CoMapeo Archive Server API, and send a message to WhatsApp recipients via Twilio.
+* Multi-step flows to chain scripts together, such as one to download and store GeoJSON and GeoTIFF change detection alerts, post these to a CoMapeo Archive Server API, and send a message to WhatsApp recipients via Twilio.
-* Scripts to export data from a database into a specific format (e.g., GeoJSON).
+* Scripts to export data from a database into a specific format (i.e., GeoJSON or CSV).
 * An app to import and transform datasets from a variety of file formats and sources into a PostgreSQL database.

 ![Available scripts, flows, and apps in gc-scripts-hub](docs/gc-scripts-hub.jpg)